 Admission is free.

-SCHOOL TOURS The Museum tours are already fully booked for the 2017-2018 school year.
+SCHOOL TOURS Information about booking school tours for the 2018-2019 year will come out at the beginning of the school year.
 The Museum offers a hands-on, full day field trip for 3rd and 4th grade classes in San Leandro.
-For more information about field trips call or email Addie Silveira at 510-577-3991 • firstname.lastname@example.org
+For more information about field trips call or email Addie Silveira at 510-577-3991 • email@example.com

 Museum Information Line: 510-577-3990